Relativized universal algebra via partial Horn logic: Filtered colimit elimination from Birkhoff's variety theorem

-\begin{lemma} For every category $\A$, the following hold. \begin{enumerate} \item A composition $p\circ h$ is a $\lambda$-local retraction whenever both $p$ and $h$ are $\lambda$-local retractions. \item If a composition $p\circ h$ is a $\lambda$-local retraction, then so is $p$. \item Every retraction is a $\lambda$-local retraction. \item If $p\colon X\to Y$ is a $\lambda$-local retraction and $Y$ is $\lambda$-presentable, then $p$ is a retraction. \item $\lambda$-local retractions are stable under pullback, i.e., if a pullback square
+Here are some elementary properties of pure epimorphisms. \begin{lemma} For every category $\A$, the following hold. \begin{enumerate} \item A composite $p\circ h$ is a $\lambda$-pure epimorphism whenever both $p$ and $h$ are $\lambda$-pure epimorphisms. \item If a composite $p\circ h$ is a $\lambda$-pure epimorphism, then so is $p$. \item Every retraction is a $\lambda$-pure epimorphism. \item If $p\colon X\to Y$ is a $\lambda$-pure epimorphism and $Y$ is $\lambda$-presentable, then $p$ is a retraction. \item $\lambda$-pure epimorphisms are stable under pullback, i.e., if a pullback square